adityakalburgi89-web/NextradeX/README.md

    - WebSocket configuration enables event broadcasting to connected clients.
    - RestTemplate config allows external calls if the project is extended later.

->The design emphasizes separation of concerns and should make it easy to swap in a real exchange adapter or persistent datastore if desired.
+> The design emphasizes separation of concerns and should make it easy to swap in a real exchange adapter or persistent datastore if desired.

+---

 ## Contributing
 Please open issues or pull requests for bug fixes and improvements.
 Follow standard Maven/Java formatting rules and add appropriate tests.

 ---

+## License
+This project is for educational purposes.
+All rights reserved.